 Well I’ve never been called that before.

-It also turns out he thought me sucking that straw was a bit vulgar.
+It also turns out he thought me sucking that straw when I was flirting with him when we first met was a bit vulgar.
 Not too vulgar to fuck me of course, but too vulgar to date me.
-I guess the Tory twat wasn’t worth it after all.

 At least he didn’t give me that bullshit cliched ‘I just don’t want a girlfriend right now’ excuse that I hate when some men do.
 No, he was very clear about the fact he didn’t want ME as his girlfriend.
 No sugar-coating here.